SAP/spartacus-docs/_pages/dev/css-architecture.md

 }
 ```

-While the placeholder selector can be safely imported, it will only affect the final css if it's been used explicitly.
+While the placeholder selector can be safely imported, it will only affect the final CSS if it has been used explicitly.
 The styling can therefore be extended as follows:

 ```scss
 cx-link {